mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 res4: Double = 2.81
 ```

-The LLR and ROC plots help to make sense of the disagremment between AUC and $E(\text{risk})$.
+The LLR and ROC plots help to make sense of the disagreement between AUC and $E(\text{risk})$.
 First, the LLR plot confirms that hiAUC's AUC is higher because its LLR line is steeper. lowAUC's LLR line is flatter around 0 for negative scores, and by definition, LLR values near 0 means have no discrimination power.

 The high $-\theta$ means that false positives are penalised more than false negatives, so the optimal cut-off point will be in the bottom-left corner where fpr remains high.
 The better performing recognizer will have the steeper ROC curve, and that's not highAUC.
-Starting from the bottom-left corner at (Pmiss=1, Pfa=0), highAUC's derivative quickly drops below the isocost derivative, which leaves the optimal threshold close to its maximum observed value.
+Starting from the bottom-left corner at (Pmiss=1, Pfa=0), highAUC's derivative quickly drops below the isocost derivative, which leaves the optimal threshold close to the maximum observed score.
 That makes hiAUC not very different from a dummy rule that assigns every instance to non-target.
 We shall call this extreme case an all-$\omega_0$ classifer.

 lowAUC's ROC curve is very steep in the high Pmiss, low Pfa region, which makes it possible for lowAUC to identify more positives than hiAUC while keeping fpr low enough, which translates into a lower expected risk.
 Past the 0.1 mark, lowAUC quickly flattens, which would make its performance worse for most application types, hence its lower AUC.
 The key point is that AUC measures the overall discrimination ability, i.e. across all application types, but it doesn't say how a classifier performs locally, i.e. on specific application types.

 {% include Demo17-llrRoc4panes.html %}

 <h2 id="majority-classifier">D. Majority-isocost lines</h2>
 The all-$\omega_0$ "classifier" mentioned above is a simple rule that assigns all instances to non-target.
-Another name may be majority classifier because it assigns the class with the highest cost-weighted prior probability[^f2].
+Another name may be majority classifier because it assigns the class with the highest cost-weighted prior probability[^f3].
 Its expected risk is a benchmark that any recognizer should beat because it is inexpensive, simple and thus it is often the status quo before any automated solution is considered.

 In the previous example, the all-$\omega_0$ expected risk is $p(\omega_1) \times \text{Pmiss} \times \text{Cmiss} = 0.05 \times 1 \times £107 = £5.35$, i.e. close to hiAUC's risk of £5.16, which thus does not add a lot of value.
 If hiAUC was our only option, it would be a good idea to double check its costs to ensure that it's better than the simple rule.